 - Some babies are very sensitive to certain slings.
 Some will favour stretchy wraps because it very much reproduces the uterine environment, some don’t like structured slings…. each baby is an individual with their own likes and needs.
 Trying out a couple of different slings might help!

 A word about facing out.
 Some parents choose to carry their babies in a carrier that offers the ‘facing out’ option.
 This can be a great option to offer your baby some visibility and if you find that none of the other suggestions have work.
-There are a few things to be aware of before you start carrying facing out:
+There are a few things to be aware of before you start carrying facing out (also read my blog about facing out):

 - You will need a buckle carrier that offers this position, that is, it has a system to make the bottom of the panel narrower at the point where the thighs are to allow for your baby to sit in the ‘M’ shape positioning (i.e. with the knees higher than the bum) without pushing the legs and hips apart or pinching the thighs.
 Not all carriers offer that.
 Narrowing the fabric on the waistbelt on any carrier doesn’t mean it will offer supportive or comfortably positioning.
 Buckle carriers only offer this, not other slings (e.g., Ergobaby Omni, Beco Gemini, Beco 8, Tula Explore etc..)